 The EB-5 program is not without its risks.
 There’s no guarantee that your investment will result in your EB-5 application being approved.
 Similarly, there is no guarantee that the investment will produce a certain return (such investments would not be considered qualifying under the EB-5 program).

-Before making this type of investment and starting the EB-5 process, consult with an experienced Los Angeles immigration attorney.
+Before making this type of investment and starting the EB-5 process, consult with an experienced immigration attorney in Los Angeles.
 Some individuals are not able to obtain a green card through the EB-5 program because they have immigration circumstances or criminal circumstances that make them ineligible to adjust their status.
 For example, if you have certain criminal convictions on your record, previously entered the United States without inspection, were previously ordered deported, or certain health problems, you may not be able to benefit from this program.

 How a Los Angeles Immigration Attorney Can Help

 The EB-5 visa program can be confusing and daunting for foreign investors.
-The Law Offices of Joshua L. Goldstein, P.C. are here to help you sort through the requirements and assist you in determining if this is the right option for you.
+The Goldstein Immigration Lawyers are here to help you sort through the requirements and assist you in determining if this is the right option for you.
 Although no immigration attorney can guarantee results and every person’s situation is different, our attorneys have helped numerous individuals obtain their EB-5 visas.
 Call us today at (213) 262-2000 or complete our online contact form so we can set up a time to discuss the best legal strategy to meet your goals.